workingDog/scalakml/README.md

 ## Installation

+Using Scala 2.13.
 Add the following dependency to build.sbt:

-    libraryDependencies += "com.github.workingDog" %% "scalakml" % "1.4"
+    libraryDependencies += "com.github.workingDog" %% "scalakml" % "1.5"

 To compile and generate a jar file from the source:

     sbt package

-The jar file (scalakml_2.12-1.5-SNAPSHOT.jar) will be in the "./target/scala-2.12" directory.
+The jar file (scalakml_2.13-1.6-SNAPSHOT.jar) will be in the "./target/scala-2.13" directory.

 ## Dependencies